E♭ Major

 How to play E♭ major on the piano

-To play E♭ major, you use the following notes: E♭, G, and B♭.
-To play the root position chord with your right hand, you'd use with the following fingers:
+E♭ major consists of the following notes: E♭, G and B♭.
+To play the root position chord with your right hand, you'd use the following fingers:

 B♭ - Fifth finger (5)